 An Act to consolidate and amend the law relating to the inspection and regulation of Coal Mines and for other relative purposes.

-[Assented to 24 January 1947.]

 Be it enacted —

 1. Short title

 This Act may be cited as the Coal Mines Regulation Act 1946, and shall come into operation on a date to be fixed by proclamation.
 1